Topsideboss2/cloud-resume-challenge/README.md

 [The AWS Cloud Resume Challenge](https://cloudresumechallenge.dev) is a multiple-step resume project which helps build and demonstrate skills fundamental to pursuing a career in cloud.
 The project was published by Forrest Brazeal.

+I will attempt to complete the AWS Cloud Resume Challenge but with a twist of my own liking

 ## Architecture
 ### Services used:
 * S3